AlexRogalskiy/awesome-node-1/README.md

 	- [MikroORM](https://github.com/mikro-orm/mikro-orm) - TypeScript ORM based on Data Mapper, Unit of Work and Identity Map patterns.
 Supports MongoDB, PostgreSQL, MySQL and SQLite.
 - Query builder
 	- [Knex](https://github.com/tgriesser/knex) - Query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.
+- Seeder
+	- [node-mongo-seeds](https://github.com/toymachiner62/node-mongo-seeds) A tool to quickly populate your mongo db from a set of .json files
 - Other
 	- [NeDB](https://github.com/louischatriot/nedb) - Embedded persistent database written in JavaScript.
 	- [Lowdb](https://github.com/typicode/lowdb) - Small JavaScript database powered by Lodash.